Yaroslava Mahuchikh: 2016–2018: Youth and junior career

 In 2016, she won the gold medal at the Ukrainian National Juniors Athletics Championships, held in Zaporizhzhia.
 In that year, Mahuchikh competed at international youth track and field competition between Ukrainian, Belarusian and Turkish national athletics teams in Lutsk, winning a silver medal.

 At the age of 15, Mahuchikh competed at her first international meeting in Minsk, jumping 1.82 m.
 In May 2017, she won a first gold medal in her youth career at international youth track and field competition between Ukrainian, Belarusian and Turkish national athletics teams in Bursa with a clearance of 1.88 m.
 In July 2017, she won the gold medal at the 2017 IAAF World U18 Championships in Nairobi by the largest margin in World U18 Championships history with a personal best and world age best of 1.92 m.
 She equalled the championship record of her compatriot Iryna Kovalenko from 2003.
 A few weeks later, she won the high jump event at the European Youth Olympic Festival in Győr with a clearance of 1.89 m.

 In May 2018, Mahuchikh competed at the international meeting Internationales Pfingstsportfest, winning a bronze medal with a jump of 1.86 m.
 In July 2018, Mahuchikh added 2 cm to her PB clearing 1.94 m at the European U18 Championships and won the gold medal by 10 cm over the runner-up, setting a new championship record.
-In the end of this month, Mahuchikh won a silver medal at the international track and field meeting in Schifflange, jumping 1.93 m.
+At the end of that month, Mahuchikh won a silver medal at the international track and field meeting in Schifflange, jumping 1.93 m.
 In October, she won the gold medal at the Youth Olympic Games in Buenos Aires with a combined height of 3.87 m and set a new personal best of 1.95 m at stage 2.
 A month after her Youth Olympic success, Mahuchikh improved her personal best to 1.96 m and equaled the world U18 best in an annual indoor meeting in Minsk.